School of Health Sciences

 Undergraduate clinical academic opportunities

-In April 2024, the School of Health Sciences was awarded funding in the first round of the National Institute for Health and Care Research (NIHR) Undergraduate Internship Programme.
-The scheme is designed to engage and attract students from underrepresented professions (Nurses, Midwives and Allied Health Professionals) in the early stages of their academic studies to consider a career in health and social care research.
-The funding provided by the scheme will enable three students from the school to undertake a paid internship for up to 8 weeks under the supervision of Dr Dominic O'Connor, Dr Fiona Moffatt and Professor Cath Sackley.
+The School hosts an NIHR Undergraduate Internship Programme, designed to engage and attract students from underrepresented professions (Nurses, Midwives and Allied Health Professionals) in the early stages of their academic studies to consider a career in health and social care research.
+Funding has enabled students to undertake a paid internship for up to 8 weeks under the supervision of Dr Dominic O'Connor, Dr Fiona Moffatt and Professor Cath Sackley.
 Find out more.

 Early career clinical academic opportunities